 A 2nd annual recertification letter must be sent via USPS certified mail to each customer who did 2023-06-15 not respond to the 1st letter and we had no contact on the 1st field visit.
-A second field investigation and additional back office research will be conducted to all LSE 2023-12-15 customers with a last validation prior to 1/1/20 who did not respond to the 1st and 2nd letters and the 1st field visit.
+A second field investigation and additional back office research will be conducted to all LSE customers with a last validation prior to 1/1/20 who did not respond to the 1st and 2nd letters and the 1st field visit.
 A path forward documenting any contact history to address non-responders will be documented for each account.
-Provide a list of all active LSE account numbers, the LSE patient name, LSE medical 2023-12-31 device/condition, date of last field investigation, and most recent recertification date.
+2023-12-15 2023-12-31